 Large sums of money should not be brought to school.
 Valuables of any kind should be stored in the student's own locker, secured with a good quality key lock.
-Locks are supplied to students in Years 7 and 8.
-We prefer students not to use combination locks other than those issued by the school.
+Students are required to bring a lock for their locker on the first day of Term 1.
 The use of iPhones, Mp3 players and mobile telephones is not permitted during lessons and formal activities.
 They are brought to school at the student's own risk.
 All articles of uniform and valuable items should be clearly named.